OmegaRuby111/Python-Portfolio-Optimization-Engine/README.md

 # Python Portfolio Optimization Engine
 A quantitative portfolio optimization and backtesting engine built with Python and Streamlit.
 Supports multiple allocation strategies, walk-forward backtesting, risk analytics, and SPY benchmark comparison.

 ## Live Demo
 [Launch App](https://python-portfolio-optimization-engine-ijy95dabgzegemdwhri75q.streamlit.app/)

-## How It Works
+## Methodology
-The engine uses a walk-forward backtesting framework.
-At each rebalancing period, weights are computed using only historical data available up to that point (lookback window), applied to the subsequent forward period, and portfolio value is compounded across periods.
-Transaction costs are deducted as a percentage of turnover at each rebalance.
-Risk metrics are computed on the resulting return series.
+The engine uses a walk-forward backtesting framework with a rolling 252-day estimation window.
+At each rebalancing date, portfolio weights are computed using only historical data available up to that point, then applied to the subsequent forward period.
+This prevents look-ahead bias and reflects realistic out-of-sample performance.
+Transaction costs are deducted as a percentage of turnover at each rebalance, and risk metrics are computed on the resulting return series.

 ## Features

 **Strategies**
 - Equal Weight
-- Minimum Volatility
+- Minimum Volatility — solves for the portfolio with lowest variance via quadratic programming (SciPy)
-- Maximum Sharpe Ratio
+- Maximum Sharpe Ratio — maximizes the return-to-volatility ratio via constrained optimization (SciPy)
-- Risk Parity (Gradient Descent and SLSQP)
+- Risk Parity (Gradient Descent and SLSQP) — allocates such that each asset contributes equally to total portfolio volatility
-- Momentum Based
+- Momentum Based — overweights assets with strongest recent return history

 **Backtesting**
 - Walk-forward backtesting with configurable lookback and rebalancing frequency